LGBTQ+ students, welcome to your digital hub!

 Discover useful resources, support and how to get involved below

-• Two in three LGBT students (64%) report experiencing discriminatory remarks, with one in two (56%) experiencing sexual harassment and a third experiencing hate crime.
-By comparison, non-LGBT students are 1.6 times less likely to report discriminatory remarks and 10.5 times less likely to experience hate crime (Institute of Student Employers, 2019)
+- Two in three LGBT students (64%) report experiencing discriminatory remarks, with one in two (56%) experiencing sexual harassment and a third experiencing hate crime.
+By comparison, non-LGBT students are 1.6 times less likely to report discriminatory remarks and 10.5 times less likely to experience hate crime (Institute of Student Employers, 2019) Two in five LGBT students (42%) have hidden their identity at university for fear of discrimination.
+(LGBT in Britain, 2018)

-• 47% of LGBT disabled students have been the target of negative comments or conduct from other students.
-(Stonewall, 2016)
+- Almost half of LGBT disabled students (47%) have been the target of negative comments or conduct from other students.
+(LGBT in Britain, 2018)

 Every year, we celebrate LGBTQ+ History Month as part of our wider More Than a Month campaign.
 This is a celebration of equality and acceptance, and an opportunity to educate on the community’s history and progression, highlighting the individuals and groups whose shoulders we stand on.
 The month also recognises that there is far more to be done and in looking back and learning from the past, we must also look to the future.